georcons/branpy/README.md

 ----

 To reduce costs one may use the Batch API of OpenAI.
 Specify ``method='openai-batch'``.
 Once again the use has to set their OpenAI API key.
-In this case the ``classify()`` method return only the Batch ID that can be later used to retrieve the result.
+In this case the ``classify()`` method returns only the Batch ID that can be later used to retrieve the result.
 It is also possible to specify the directory at which the batch file will be created.
 To do that use ``directory={DIRECTORY}`` at the constructor.